The Framework

 We don't use a single point estimate.
 We stress-test across three scenarios (bear/base/bull) and use the conservative case as our working intrinsic value.
 The margin of safety must hold even in the bear scenario.

-Stage 3 — The LLM qualitative analysis
+Stage 3 — The AI qualitative analysis

 Numbers tell you what happened.
 SEC filings tell you why — and what management thinks will happen next.
 For every company that passes quantitative screening, our AI reads the most recent 10-K or 10-Q filing from EDGAR and evaluates: